Udzf/EV/README.md

 # EV

-# 🚗 Are Electric Cars Really Helping the Environment?
+# Subject: Are Electric Cars Really Helping the Environment?

 This project explores whether the rise of electric vehicles (EVs) in Switzerland has a measurable impact on air quality.
 Using public datasets and statistical modeling, we examine the correlation between EV adoption and pollutant emissions over time.

-## 👥 Team
+## Team

 - Omar Abbassi  data searching, cleaning, Eda, correlation,
 - Simon Chapatte data, correlation, trend , machine learning, regression